sagepublishing/sagepublishing.github.io/journeys/continuous-integration.md

 ###Step 4.6 Branches subject to final pull request should have green build status

+It is not acceptable to request final pre-merge review of code that does not have a passing build status.
+Before rasing a PR, run the build pipeline on your branch to make sure it has green status.

 ###Step 4.7: Run the CI build on every commit